 - Chemical contaminants: Since you don't have much control over the environment when you're outside, be sure to minimize your exposure to chemicals while in your own home.
 Invest in a water filter and cut down on how often you use aerosol cleaning and beauty products.

 - Pill-popping: Poly-pharmacy is a big problem for many adults, one that only get worse with age.
 Medications (both prescription and over-the-counter), while helpful for managing certain conditions, may end up doing more harm than good in the long run.
 "Know what you're taking and why you're taking it," Matson advises.
 He says that many medications are prescribed for conditions that can be otherwise managed by making lifestyle changes.
 Ask your doctor if there's any way you can safely reduce your dosage, or go off a prescription all together.

 - The genetic gamble: You may not be able to alter your genetic code, but you can take steps to reduce the impact of your detrimental genes.
 Research your family history and make the lifestyle changes necessary to accommodate your unique set of inherited vulnerabilities.

-But making small, simple lifestyle changes can improve your physical and mental wellbeing—no matter how many candles weigh down your birthday cake.
+There's no magic cure for aging, but making small, simple lifestyle changes can improve your physical and mental wellbeing.